Quick Links

 Thursday 8th January

-LC: To be able to subtract fractions with different denominators; to be able to subtract fractions from whole numbers.
+LC: To be able to subtract fractions with different denominators.

 Milo stepped onto the moving staircase, gripping the rail like a sailor in a storm.
 The steps shifted beneath his feet as smoothly as flowing water, carrying him higher into the tower.
 Torches flickered along the walls like rows of watchful eyes.